supercam19/SMAPI-Profile-Manager/changlelog.md

 ## Update [v1.1.3] (???)

+## Changes
+ - Profile names now have a tooltip incase their name is too long to fit in the window

 ### Fixes
  - Fixed long profiles names hiding the launch and delete buttons
  - Fixed profile names > ~20 characters not being aligned with shorter ones